Osorio21/SearchIt/README.md

 ##### >  HomeScreenController

 Contains view controller (UIViewController) presenting home screen of app.
 Contains code for app title text (custom UILabel), start button (custom UIButton), and background color properties (custom color gradient struct).
-HomeScreenController also contains code for a globe image (UIImage) located in the center of the view with some basic animations.
+HomeScreenController also has code for a globe image (UIImage) located in the center of the view with some basic animations.
 Animation code is found in the *ViewAnimation* file in the *View Objects* folder.
 Code for custom text label and custom button is found in the *TitleLabel* and *TransitionButton* files in the *View Objects* folder, respectively.
 Start button is coded to present the *InputTextController* upon being pressed.

 #### **Input Text Screen**